-Google’s results, compared to other alternatives at the time, answered those queries better.
+Google’s results, compared to other search engines, tend to answer those queries better.
 The information was the best of the best.

-Google’s co-founders were still back in Stanford in 1998 when they released a paper entitled “The PageRank Citation Ranking: Bringing Order to the Web.”
+Google’s co-founders were still at Stanford in 1998 when they released a paper entitled “The PageRank Citation Ranking: Bringing Order to the Web.”

-Check it out — you can even read the whole thing right here!
+Check it out — you can read the whole thing right here!